Introduction to Total Productive Maintenance (TPM)

 5. Early Equipment Management

-This pillar employs manufacturing practices via TPM to perfect new equipment designs, allowing them to meet performance levels faster.
+This pillar employs manufacturing practices via TPM to perfect new equipment designs, allowing them to meet ideal performance levels faster.
 As a result, maintenance is easier to manage and new machines can be installed at a lower cost.

 Example: During the design phase of a new bottling line, the engineering team collaborates with maintenance technicians to ensure easy access to critical components.
 This collaboration results in a layout that simplifies maintenance tasks and reduces the time needed for equipment servicing.